 After some painful scrambling down, we got back in the pick-up truck and drove through the desert some more.
 Now, I’ve seen a lot of deserts in my (short) time – the rolling red dunes of Namibia, the scrubby stony Sahara in Morocco, the wide spaces of dune and stone in Rajasthan – but this one was different.
 What was impressive about Wadi Rum that we had not seen before was that it was this large, flat expanse of stone and sand with these huge limestone rocks emerging from out of nowhere and dotting the landscape.
 There were some sand dunes emerging from nowhere too; free-standing dunes.
 We climbed one of these dunes (I had discarded my boots) – I always forget what a struggle it is to climb a sand dune – and the view from the top was lovely.
 The best part, however, was the way down where I ran, jumped, skipped and squealed the entire time.

 Our driver then took as to the Khazali Canyon which, like everything else, appeared to emerge from nowhere.
 We ambled through the canyon for a short while – it wasn’t very deep – exclaiming at the steep rock walls (somehow, no matter how many gorges you walk through, they do not cease to be incredible.
 I mean, you’re walking between walls of rock!) and looking at old Nabataean rock carvings.

 To end the evening, we headed to the little rock bridge which is, well, a natural little rock bridge that has formed, due to erosion, on/in a bigger rock.
-We then headed to the sunset point, where we clambered up more rocks and sat enjoying the view of the desert while the sun went down.
+We then headed to the sunset point, where we clambered up more rocks and enjoyed a view of the desert while the sun went down.
 Although the colours from the viewpoint were not that spectacular, the drive back was magnificent.
 My brother and I lay back against the truck and watched the desert move away from us as we drove.
-Then, the the sunset was incredible.
+Then, the sunset was incredible.